 Click here to find the closest Spanish embassy or consulate:

 Make sure you do not try to get your long stay visa through a certified agency, it should be directly through the respective government authority (embassy, consulate, etc.), double check, always!

 What you can/cannot do:

-With a Spanish Student Visa you’re allowed to work part time or in a temporary position, the maximum amount of hours cannot exceed 20 hours (internships excluded).
+With a Spanish Student Visa, you’re allowed to work part time or in a temporary position.
+The maximum amount of hours cannot exceed 20 hours (internships excluded) a week.
 If the work doesn’t interfere with your studies, full time work is possible, if you get a work permit.

-What now?Do not procrastinate, get done as soon as you arrive in the country.
+What now?Do not procrastinate, get this done as soon as you arrive in the country.

 – Printed and filled application form EX-17 here

 – Valid passport (d-type visa and stamp of spain)

 – Referral note of the municipal registration (volante de empadronamiento: certificate of your regular residential address)